 And for those of you who want to fit in with the fashion elite of the Hamptons, you should know that Jitney has partnered with Rent the Runway (RTR), the massive designer wardrobe rental company.
 Rent your designer dresses, suits, and gowns, so you infiltrate the world of the local fashion gods undetected.
 When you’re done mingling with the rich and famous, simply drop the rented wardrobe pieces off in an RTR drop-off box at the Hampton Jitney Terminal—or just hand it over to your Jitney driver, and they’ll return it for you.

 Fares on the Hampton Jitney usually start around mid $30’s if you pay on board or mid $20’s if you prepay on the internet.
 These are one-way fares, and you will pay a little more during peak seasons.
 It’s hard to do wrong with the Jitney option.

 The name “Hampton Luxury Liner” pretty much says it all.
 If luxury plays an essential role in your Hamptons weekend getaway, you can start by traveling on this bus service.
 The Hampton Luxury Liner fleet boasts reclining leather seats with extra legroom in the Luxury and Diplomat Class.
 Every seat offers travelers a tray table and cup table, as well as outlets, USB ports, Wi-Fi, and an onboard restroom.

 The Hampton Luxury Liner picks passengers up in Manhattan on 39th Street, 47th Street, 59th Street, 70th Street, and 86th Street.
 You can also catch the coach at JFK Airport and LaGuardia Airport.
-The trip will cost you between $34 and $60, with additional charges for pets, bicycles, and other items that require special handling.
+Depending on current rates, it may cost you between $34 and $70, with additional charges for pets, bicycles, and other items that require special handling.